 Some of the roads in South India are poorly maintained, rough and pot-holed.
 This can make for bumpy, slightly uncomfortable journeys on a couple of days.
 Note, however, that we operate a seating rotation within our vehicles and, especially on the bumpier roads, will be travelling slowly and stopping frequently to stretch our legs and to birdwatch.

 SMOKING: Smoking is not allowed in the vehicles or when the group is gathered for meals, checklists etc. If you are sharing a room with a non-smoker, please do not smoke in the room.
 If you smoke in the field, we ask that you do so well away and downwind from the group.
 If any site where the group is gathered has a stricter policy than the WINGS policy, that stricter policy will prevail.

-GENERAL INFORMATION AND CONDITIONS OF WINGS AND SUNBIRD TOURS: Please take a moment to read the WINGS General Information and Conditions.
-This section contains important information about how we conduct tours, e.g., what is included in the tour price, refund and cancellation policies, pace of the tours and other information that will help you prepare for the tour.
+TERMS AND CONDITIONS OF WINGS AND SUNBIRD TOURS: Please take a moment to read the About WINGS Tours portion of our website.
+This section contains important information about how we conduct tours, e.g., what is included in the tour price, refund and cancellation policies, pace of the tours, and other information that will help you prepare for the tour.

 ADDITIONAL INFORMATION: A more complete General Information for Tours to Southern India will be sent to each registrant on rceipt of their booking.
 Final information with instructions for meeting the group, hotel addresses, etc., will be mailed about three weeks before trip departure.
 Other news will be communicated as necessary.
 If you have any questions, please contact us.